Assignment Papua New Guinea - 1968-75

 Hec’s job as land warden was to wrest land from the natives and settle on a price.
 The mining company was a British based conglomerate, Conzinc Riotinto (CRA), which amalgamated with an Australian partner and employed American engineering outfits to install the infrastructure of what would soon become the world’s largest open-cut copper mine deep in the mountains at Panguna in the heart of Bougainville Island.

 When I’d first arrived on Bougainville the road to Panguna was a treacherous track that climbed precipitously through primeval rain forests.
 The Moroni lived in clusters in grass huts but soon their ridge-top homes would be torn down and they’d be relocated as excavation of the mine site proceeded.
+There were about twenty known language groups on the island all with their own unique customs.
+The Boungainvillians passed land ownership through the women.
+It was a matrilineal society and the women held great sway.

 In the early land struggles, the women were on the front lines to try stop the mine’s expansion from destroying their home.
 Near Kip McKillop’s plantation at Arawa, the Rorovana women bare breasted and wearing lap laps and holding their children, stood between the government and their land, fighting to retain their birthright.